triss/midi-data/README.md

 # midi-data

 Handles parsing of MIDI data tuples to maps containing friendly representations of the events they represent.

+## Rationale

+To my knwoledge all of Clojure's exisiting MIDI related namespaces complect the representation of MIDI messages with the mechanism for sending them.

+This library concerns its self only wih the representation of MIDI data and conversion to and from tuples of 3 values utilised by the vast majority of backends.

 ## Documentation